matthieu-beteille/redux-data-fx/README.md

 Declarative Side Effects for Redux.

-There are many options out there to handle side effects with Redux (redux-saga, redux-loop...).
-I didn't quite find what I wanted so I decided I'd made this small store enhancer.
+It helps you keep your business logic and effectful code separate.

-The idea is very simple: in addition of the new state, your reducers can now also return a data structure describing some side effects you want to run.
-(Your reducers remain pure functions.)
+The idea is simple: in addition of your app's new state, your reducers can also return a data structure describing some side effects you want to run.
+(Your reducers remain pure.)

 This is very similar to `redux-loop`, mostly inspired by the elm architecture.
-But I'd say this very   implementation's idea comes from re-frame in cljs and its effectful handlers.

-(re-frame is an awesome project, you should definitely check it out https://github.com/Day8/re-frame/)
+But this very implementation's idea comes from re-frame in cljs and its effectful handlers. (re-frame is an awesome project, you should definitely check it out https://github.com/Day8/re-frame/)

 ## Overview

-Usual reducer signature:
+Usual reducer signature is:

 ```(Action, State) -> State```